 Nursing homes that neglect and abuse their residents fear the Nursing Home Injury Help Center because we help victims and their families fight back.
-Our attorneys work tirelessly to protect the rights of nursing home residents from corporate greed which has permeated the nursing home industry and diminished quality of care.
+Our PA nursing home lawyers work tirelessly to protect the rights of nursing home residents from corporate greed which has permeated the nursing home industry and diminished quality of care.

 Presently, there are over 1.5 million people residing in nursing homes in the US.
 Almost 70 percent of these are for profit.
 Major for profit nursing home operators and industry groups have created a multi-billion dollar industry by running nursing homes “more efficiently.”
 Unfortunately for nursing home residents, efficiency means aggressive cuts to nursing home staff and vital resources used to care for residents.
-Many for profit homes are so chronically understaffed that nurses are simply incapable of providing quality care to all the residents.
+Many for profit homes are so chronically understaffed that nurses are simply incapable of providing quality care to all the residents, as a nursing home lawyer in Philadelphia, PA knows.

 Our Nursing Home Abuse Lawyers Fight For Families